On This Day In History: Battle of Salamis Was Fought – On Sep 22, 480 BC

-In this battle, the Greek fleet managed to defeat much stronger and larger Persian naval forces. in the straits at Salamis.
+In the straits at Salamis, the Greek fleet defeated much stronger and larger Persian naval forces in this battle.

 The Greek commander, Themistocles, then lured the Persian fleet into the narrow waters of the strait at Salamis, where the massed Persian ships had difficulty maneuvering.
 The Greek triremes then attacked furiously, ramming or sinking many Persian vessels and boarding others.